DCC-EX/dcc-ex.github.io/docs/ex-rail/editing.rst

 #.
 Re-Run |EX-I|
 #.
 Select the same options that you originally chose and upload

-The Roster will be automatically loaded with the |EX-CS| software.
+The myAutomation.h file will be automatically loaded with the |EX-CS| software.

 Using the Arduino IDE
 ---------------------